A Culture of Rape

-Rape culture in Pakistan is the embodiment of a constant and carefully nurtured power struggle, which disdainfully disregards that female wounds are deeper than male ‘desires’.
+Rape culture in Pakistan is the embodiment of a constant power struggle; one that is carefully nurtured and disdainfully disregards that female wounds are deeper than male ‘desires’.

 Last month Pakistani media was flooded with an upsurge of rape cases.
 The body of a 10-year-old girl who had been raped and murdered was found in Islamabad.
 A 22-year-old woman was gang-raped by three policemen when she was out for sehri with a friend,in Rawalpindi.
 A 3-year-old girl was kidnapped, raped and murdered in Sialkot.
 A 15-year-old girl was raped by a bus guard outside Lahore.
 A 32-year-old woman was gang-raped and attacked with acid in Layyah.